Economic Indicators Roundup (September 28, 2015)

 |Indicator (Click for details – only works if full article is open)||Current Rating (change from previous roundup)|

 |ADS Business Conditions Index||Neutral (Downgrade)|

 |Chicago Fed National Activity Index||Neutral|

 |Citigroup Economic Surprise Index||Reports a little worse than expectations|

 |Easy Trends Dashboard (min/max -3 to +3)||+2.11 = Very likely moving in a positive direction with a few unconfirmed trends or trends in a bad direction|

 NOTE: You may be reading an outdated analysis.
 Please visit my latest economic indicators roundup.

 Easy Intro: None yet | Link to Source | Latest Date This Info Represents: 3rd Quarter 2015 (i.e., three months ending September 2015)

 Quick ‘n Easy

-Easynomics Rating Methodology: For this index, I will use the very latest reading and rate anything between zero and minus (-) 1.00 as “neutral” – anything above or below that will be rated “positive” or “negative” respectively.
+Easynomics Rating Methodology: For this index, I will use data on the most recent quarter available.
+If the latest GDPNow estimate refers to a quarter for which there is already an official BEA reading, then I will go with the BEA reading.
+I will rate anything between zero and (+) 3.25 as “neutral” – anything above or below that will be rated “positive” or “negative” respectively.